 - Discuss your progress and ability with your current teachers - Current classroom teachers of that subject area have a good understanding of how prepared the student is for a specific study.
-These recommendations must be considered carefully. - Online Subject Preferences Form needs to be completed by end of this day.
+These recommendations must be considered carefully. - Online Subject Preferences Form needs to be completed.
 Students will not have any more access once it has closed.